gfx/Android-EncryptUtils/README.md

 ## EncrptedSharedPreferences

-This is an implementation of SharedPreferences that encrypts data automatically.
+This is an implementation of SharedPreferences that encrypts data.

 ```java
 SharedPreferences prefs = new EncryptedSharedPreferences(context);